-- Modify the memory allocation of the appliance on a case-by-case basis after it has been imported to the vCenter and deployed as a service on a ESXi.
+- Modify the memory allocation of the Virtual Appliance on a cases by case basis after it has been imported to the vCenter and deployed as a service on a ESXi.

-Configure the appliance's memory allocation prior to deployment to the vCenter
+Configure the DSVA's memory allocation prior to deployment to the vCenter

-To change the appliance's default memory allocation, you must edit the allocation settings in the appliance's OVF file before it gets imported to the vCenter.
+To change the Deep Security Virtual Appliance's default memory allocation, you must edit the allocation settings in the Appliance's OVF file before it gets imported to the vCenter.

-- Unzip the appliance zip file you downloaded from the Trend Micro Download Center.
+- Unzip the Virtual Appliance zip file you downloaded from the Trend Micro Download Center.

 - Open dsva.ovf in a text editor.

-- Edit the default memory allocation (4096 MB) to be appropriate for your environment.
-See, Deep Security Virtual Appliance sizing for more information.
+- Edit the default memory allocation (4096 MB) to be appropriate for your environment:

 <rasd:AllocationUnits>byte * 2^20</rasd:AllocationUnits>